 Another thing that may make an MHA degree worth it is the potential for career advancement opportunities.
 While no program can guarantee you’ll get a job promotion, the skills you gain during a master’s in healthcare administration program could benefit your career trajectory.
 According to industry data, health management is a growing career.

-According to the Bureau of Labor Statistics (BLS), employment of medical and health services managers is expected to increase 32% from 2019 to 2029, which is much faster than the average across all occupations.
+According to the Bureau of Labor Statistics (BLS), as of May 2024, employment of medical and health services managers is expected to increase 23% from 2024 to 2034, which is much faster than the average across all occupations.
 The BLS notes that those with a master’s degree in health administration will likely have the best medical and health services management job prospects.
-In May 2020, the annual median salary for health managers was $104,280
+In May 2024, the annual median salary (BLS) for health managers was $117,960.

 Taking into account the job growth and salary potential of health management careers may help you decide whether or not an MHA degree is worth it for you.